 Dr. Halley M. Pontes is a clinical psychologist in Portugal (not associated to the Health & Care Professions Council [HCPC] in the UK) and currently works as a lecturer in psychology at Nottingham Trent University (UK), where he is a member of the Department of Psychology and The International Gaming Research Unit (IGRU), which is led by Dr. Mark Griffiths, a pioneer and one of the founders of the technological addictions field.
 Dr. Halley M. Pontes is a Graduate Member of the British Psychological Society (BPS) and Associate Member of the Portuguese Clinical Psychology Society (SPPC).

 Dr. Halley M. Pontes obtained his BSc in Psychology (2011) and MSc in Clinical Psychology (2013) at the Instituto Superior de Psicologia Aplicada (ISPA-IU) (Lisbon, Portugal).
 His MSc thesis represented the first Internet addiction study in Portugal.
-He has submitted his PhD thesis in Behavioural Addictions in October 2016 at Nottingham Trent University (Nottingham, United Kingdom) and his Doctor of Philosophy degree (PhD) was awarded on the 23rd of March 2017.
+He has finished his PhD thesis in Behavioural Addictions in August 2016 at Nottingham Trent University (Nottingham, United Kingdom) and his Doctor of Philosophy degree (PhD) was awarded on the 23rd of March 2017.
 His doctoral thesis comprised several studies on both Internet addiction and Video game addiction where the effects of these two addictions on mental health were investigated in more than 4.000 individuals across the globe.

 Dr. Halley M. Pontes’ main research interests relate to the issues surrounding both clinical and psychometric assessment of technological addictions.
 Additionally, he is also interested in examining the impact excessive and addictive technology use has on mental health and psychological wellbeing.
 Dr. Halley M. Pontes has also conducted many studies in other closely-related areas such as: smartphone addiction, social networking addiction, work addiction, sex addiction, and game transfer phenomena.
 Although he is mostly involved in research activities with national and international partners, he has also worked privately as a clinical psychologist in Portugal.